-My husband and I will be watching a TV show.
-Suddenly, there’s a surprise twist—a car bashes into a tree, a bullet lands, a fist flies into a face—and I will react as if that action happened to me.
+My husband and I are watching a TV show.
+Suddenly, there’s a surprise twist—a car bashes into a tree, a bullet lands, a fist flies into a face.
+A split second later, I will react as if that action happened to me.
 Because, in a sense, that’s how it feels.

 Apparently, my mirror neurons are making themselves known.

 Here is one definition:

 A mirror neuron is a neuron [brain cell] that fires both when an animal acts and when the animal observes the same action performed by another.

 Thus, the neuron “mirrors” the behavior of the other, as though the observer were itself acting.
 Such neurons have been directly observed in primate species.
 [More about that below.)